claretbio/reallyrun/README.md

     --reference: a path to the reference genome you wish to have converted to a STAR transcriptome for alignment

-    --gtf: a path to the GTF of genes that corresponds to the reference you are aligning to, details on GTF format [here](https://useast.ensembl.org/info/website/upload/gff.html)
+    --gtf: a path to the GTF of genes that corresponds to the reference you are aligning to

-    --refflat: a path to the refFlat of genes that correspond to the reference you are aligning to.
-For an example refFlat file for GRCh38, see `refFlat.txt.gz` at https://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/.
+    --refflat: a path to the refFlat of genes that correspond to the reference you are aligning to

-    --ribosomal: a path to the rRNA interval list that corresponds to the reference you are aligning to.
-Picard's [BedToIntervalList tool](https://gatk.broadinstitute.org/hc/en-us/articles/360036716091-BedToIntervalList-Picard-) can be used here.
-An example interval list can be found [here](https://gist.github.com/slowkow/b11c28796508f03cdf4b).
+    --ribosomal: a path to the rRNA interval list that corresponds to the reference you are aligning to

-    --libraries or --libfile: the library IDs you would like analzed in comma separated format or the path to a file with one ID per line, repsectively.
+    --libraries or --libfile: the library IDs you would like analzed in comma separated format or the path to a file with one ID per line, repsectively

 Optional Arguments